Losant/losant-docs/docs/rest-api/overview.md

 You can obtain an Authorization Token to use to make authenticated requests by calling one of the [Auth](/rest-api/auth/) endpoints.
 There are two main endpoints, one for [authenticating as a user](/rest-api/auth/#post-user), and one for [authenticating as a device](/rest-api/auth/#post-device).
 The JSON response for either endpoint has a `token` field, which is the authorization token you should use in the Authorization header in subsequent requests that you want to perform as that user or device.

-### User-Based Example
+### User-Based Authentication

+When authenticated as a user, any API calls have full access to the Losant system.
+Any applications or dashboards owned by that user can be accessed or modified, and any applications or dashboards that are owned by an organization that the user user is a part of can be accessed (and potentially modified depending on the user's permissions within that organization).
+Essentially, when authenticated as a user through the API, anything that the user is allowed to do in the normal Losant web interface can be done through the API.

-The following shows a sequence of curl commands for authenticating as a user and using the resulting token to get a list of devices for an application:
+The following shows a sequence of cURL commands for authenticating as a user and using the resulting token to get a list of devices for an application:

 ```bash
 curl -H 'Content-Type: application/json' \